Aria’s Head of Research Outlines ETSI ENI’s AI Use Cases in The Hague

 So it’s fitting that this year’s program includes a progress report from the Experiential Networked Intelligence (ENI) Industry Specification Group (ISG) team developing a reference model for the use of AI in telecom operations.

-ENI focuses on improving the operator experience, adding closed-loop AI mechanisms based on context-aware, metadata-driven policies to more quickly recognize and incorporate new and changed knowledge, and hence, make actionable decisions.
+ENI focuses on improving the operator experience, adding closed-loop AI mechanisms based on context-aware, metadata-driven policies to more quickly recognize and incorporate new and changing knowledge, and hence, make actionable decisions.

 ETSI ENI has grown significantly in the last year, and now counts Verizon, China Telecom, Vodafone, Telecom Italia Mobile, Telefonica and SK Telecom as operator participants.
 Major vendor contributors include Adva, Huawei, Intel and Samsung.
 Aria Networks was the first AI-based software vendor to join the team in February 2017.